Best Toys for Babies and Toddlers

 The answer to my most asked question of “Jordyn, what are your favorite toys for my _____ month/year old?!”
 I GOTCHU!

-I have curated my top toy faves as an SLP by age group and I even tell you why I love each toy- find your little one’s age and take a peek!
+I have curated my favorite toys for babies and toddlers as an SLP by age group, and I even tell you why I love each toy.
+Find your little one’s age and take a peek!

 1. The Crinkle Fish: This doubles as a book AND a toy!
 I love that it has little flaps to encourage reaching and grasping, a teether, a squeaker, AND a mirror.
 It’s a great toy for the car, tummy time, and while sitting on your lap!